arintech12/Demo/README.md

-Compiling C applications with Codefresh
+Compiling C applications with Codefresh - Demo purpose
 =============

 This project  is a C project with `make`.